Bartoshko/microNN/README.md

 ### Is critique neccessary?
 Yes!
 But don't expect that sugestions will be implemented.
 This is just fun fun fun project.
 ### Why C++?
-It is compiled language, fast, damn fast, and runs without interpreters, so it's damn fast.
+It is compiled language so it is fast
-And it scalability is damn good.
+And it scalability is good.
 There is lot of power with going closer to the machine level.
 And I want to use it with resonable speed and memory managment on my raspberry pi zero... so project can grow in this direction.
 Who knows?